OpsChasingDev/SavyUniversity/README.md

 None of the information here will violate the privacy or jeopardize the security of Savant CTS or its employees.

-Next objectives:

-- Resiliency and testing
-  - test using resource group names with special characters
-  - test the limitation of VM creation quantity
-- consolidate functions in the constructor script
-- add functionality to remove/add/replace VMs on demand

 ## SavyLab Infrastructure

 Infra can be created by running the below inside the "SavyLab_Infra" folder: